-Over the past several months, our world has changed as the pandemic has increased work from home opportunities and shifted in-person meetings to virtual.
-"Going to work" for many of us today has taken on a new meaning.
+Our world has changed, and the hybrid workplace with work-from-home opportunities is part of a new normal.
+For many of us, going to the "office" has taken on a new meaning.
+Companies that require employees to be on-site full-time are finding it harder to hire employees as competitors are offering flexibility.
 Technology enables individuals and teams to work collaboratively remotely.
-There is no need to ask if we should use virtual coaching platforms.
-Instead, the better question is if quality coaching relationships can be developed through technology, and if so, what are the best approaches?
+There is no need to ask if you should use virtual coaching.
+Instead, a better question is, how can you develop quality coaching relationships through technology?
 A quick Google search on the effectiveness of virtual coaching makes it appear as if virtual coaching is just as effective as face-to-face coaching.
-However, most of those articles are completed by virtual coaching organizations.
-This article references peer-reviewed research to understand what social science has to contribute to the discussion on the effectiveness of virtual coaching.
-To begin, we first need to define what coaching is and what is meant by coaching.
+However, most of those articles are authored by virtual coaching organizations using their data.
+Here is what peer-reviewed research contributes to the discussion on the effectiveness of virtual coaching.

 Asynchronous - means not existing or happening at the same time